maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 * Password: The password of the user that will publish the file.
 This value should be saved as a secured variable.
 * ClientId: The ClientId of the application that has access to the PowerBI API.
 * Overwrite: Checkbox for specifying if the PowerBI report should be overwritten.
 * GroupName: The groupname were the file should be published to.
-You can also use your own workspace (me)
+You can also use your own workspace (me).
 * Create: Create the group if it does not exist.
 * Dataset: The name of the dataset to alter.
 * Connectionstring: The connection string to update in the dataset.

-In order to make this extension work a application should be created with access to the PowerBI api.
-Besides that you should have a user that has access to the application your specified in Azure Active Directory.
+In order to make this extension work, an application should be created with access to the PowerBI api.
+Besides that you should have a user that has access to the application you specified in Azure Active Directory.

 **Azure Active Directory Application**